Henrik-3/unofficial-valorant-api/README.md

 - ✅ 1000 Successful profile requests | ✅ 1000 Successful MMR requests
 - ✅ 2500 Successful profile requests

+# Legal

+This API isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

+# Other Stuff
 Also would be happy if you give the project a star and give credit when you use it.
 If you wanna help me to pay the windows server instance (5€ per month) to get data from the Ingame API or even the general server, you can help us over the donation link from my hoster: [Link](https://spenden.pp-h.eu/7cca1276-84ee-446f-9b07-47c668eaddfe).